 - Not yet an Authorized User?
-This is an ideal opportunity to qualify to apply for Authorized User (AU) status to ensure you are providing your patients the very best in oncologic and clinical care.
+This is an ideal opportunity to fulfill some of the requirements to qualify to apply for Authorized User (AU) status to ensure you are providing your patients the very best in oncologic and clinical care.

 - Hone radioembolization techniques, learn about current algorithms and outcomes and benefit from a summary of the latest in Y-90 literature.

 - If you are considering a focus in IO (one of the fastest-growing area in interventional radiology), Y-90: The Complete Course will provide practical insights and essentials to get you started.

 This two and a half-day course, designed with lectures, panel discussions, case vignettes and hands-on workshops, will offer the most in-depth, comprehensive and challenging curriculum available for clinical teams interested in initiating, developing, or strengthening their practice in this exciting aspect of interventional oncology.
 New this year—Y-90: The Complete Course has been reformatted to include case presentations through the course, combining the lectures and elements included in previous Authorized User (AU) and Advanced Y-90 courses.
 New case scenarios and vignettes will highlight more complex topics, such as challenging anatomy, therapy for specific primary and secondary hepatic malignancies—including radioembolization in combination with other therapies, retreatment, post procedural care and follow up, and management of complications.
 The online prerequisite work and participation in this course incorporates the requisite training for official SIR validation, via completion certificate, of the IR attendee as qualified to apply for AU status for intra-arterial Y-90 in the treatment of hepatic malignancies.